 The photos of mutations that play during the opening credits are not of atomic mutation, but birth defects caused by the use of Agent Orange in Vietnam.

 Almost all of Ted Levine’s actions and lines were improvised.

-, where Hoffman was an ineffectual nerd who rises to heroism in the end and commits ghastly acts of violence.
+With the Aaron Stanford character, the filmmakers were looking for someone similar to Dustin Hoffman did in Straw Dogs, where Hoffman was an ineffectual nerd who rises to heroism in the end and commits ghastly acts of violence.
 Stanford in the films also markedly physically resembles this films director, Alexandre Aja.